We provide diagnosis, treatment and management of diseases which affect the human eye and visual system. Some examples include:

 Keratoconus is a disorder that occurs when the cornea, which is typically rounded, becomes cone-shaped.
 The progression is usually slow and can stop at any stage from mild to severe.
 This distortion increases as the cornea bulges and thins.
 The apex of the cornea often scars, reducing the vision.
 Treatment of Keratoconus is most effective with gas permeable contact lenses, designed specifically for the irregular corneal surface.
 If contact lens treatment is not successful, surgical corneal transplant may be necessary.

-Diabetic Retinopathy is a condition when a diabetic person's blood sugar gets too high.
-High blood sugar levels start a series of events which end in damaged blood vessel walls.
-As a result, the blood vessels begin to leak fluid or bleed, causing the retina to swell and form deposits know as exudates.
-Vision can be lost if these spots are not watched and treated.
+Diabetic Retinopathy is a condition where sugar levels start a series of events which end in damaged blood vessel walls.
+As such, the blood vessels begin to leak fluid or bleed, resulting in hemorrhages and swelling followed by the formation of yellow deposits known as exudates.
+Vision can be lost where some of these hemorrhages and exudative spots occur.
+The best treatment is to have a yearly eye examination to identify if these spots are present.
+We carefully examine the back of your eyes and provide you with the results and additionally offer these to other physicians for a multidisciplinary treatment program.

 Cataract is a clouding or opacity of the natural internal lens of the eye.
 This opacity may be a small spot or may cover the entire lens.
 When light enters the eye it is scattered, causing images to appear hazy and blurred.
 There are many different types of cataracts.
 Ultimately, the best treatment is to remove the cataract lens and replace it with an acrylic man-made lens.
 This is referred to as cataract surgery.